 The ISEE, previously offered on paper and on the computer at designated test centers, will also be offered in an at-home form, the ISEE Online.

 - This option will be available to students applying to grades 5–12 testing in the United States and Canada.

-- The structure of the test will remain the same.
+- The structure of the test remains the same as in other formats.
 Students will receive scores within 48 hours of testing.

 What this means for students

 - Students have multiple options for SSAT and ISEE testing in the second half of 2020.
 These options include paper testing at a school testing site, small group testing, online testing at a Prometric testing center, and at-home online testing.

 - Accommodations for students with learning disabilities are available in each of the test formats.